MichelleHettinger/Chemical-Formula-Calculator/README.md

-# Chemical-Formula-Calculator
+# Molecular Weight Calculator
-Calculate Chemical Formulas
+Calculate Molecular Weights with this interactive app.